vicki-c/collaboration-guides/readme.md

 ## What should I do if someone is not following these guidelines?

-- assume it's not intential
+- assume it's not intentional
 - if it's the first time it happens, you may remind them how we prefer to work by pointing them to this guide privately
 - if you don't feel comfortable with the above, talk to your manager who will help you find a solution
 - if you don't feel comfortable with the above, you may bring it up to another manager with appropiate context